mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 8. [Amazon EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)*
 9. [Kubernetes VolumeSnapshot CRDs, and a new Storage Class](https://aws.amazon.com/blogs/containers/using-ebs-snapshots-for-persistent-storage-with-your-eks-cluster/)

-*&ast;We run our Tezos nodes on EKS.
+*&ast;We run our Mavryk nodes on EKS.
 It may be possible to deploy the Snapshot Engine on other Kubernetes Clusters at this time, but we have not tested these options.*

 *&ast;We are hoping to make the Snapshot Engine cloud-agnostic, but for now AWS is required.*